 Predictions here are a launchpad, not a finish line.
 The best results come from pairing our Fa Cup picks with your own eye for the fixtures — the teams you watch closely are the ones where you hold a real edge.

-South Korea football has its own rhythm, and the Fa Cup is a big part of it.
+South Korean football has its own rhythm, and the Fa Cup is a big part of it.
 Keeping the whole competition on one page makes it easier to spot the patterns that a single fixture in isolation can hide.

 New money, new signings and managerial changes can reshape a Fa Cup side mid-season, so a table from a month ago is a poor guide to today.
 The freshest form line is almost always the most useful one.